 The Royal Mail Hotel, Dunkeld, Grampians region

 Some of the finest food and wine in Australia has come out of the Royal Mail Hotel in The Grampians’ town of Dunkeld, a three-hour drive across pastoral land to the west of Melbourne.
 This is where Dan Hunter (Brae) made his first mark on the Australian dining scene, and where owner Allan Myers showcases one of the best wine lists in the land in a stunning new cellar.
 These days chef Robin Wickens gets accolades for his produce-driven menu sourced from the hotel’s impressive kitchen gardens.
-His brand-new restaurant, Wickens at the Royal Mail Hotel, opens in the hotel’s grounds in October and will offer stunning views of the Southern Grampian ranges.
+His award-winning restaurant, Wickens at the Royal Mail Hotel, offers stunning views of the Southern Grampian ranges.

 Provenance, Beechworth, Victoria's High Country